UniversalDependencies/docs/newbie.md

 ## What is UD?

-Universal Dependencies (UD) is a project that aims to provide data resources so that it is easy to get consistent analyses of the grammatical structure of sentences in many human languages.
+Universal Dependencies (UD) is a project aiming to provide data resources so that it is easy to produce natural language processing (NLP) tools that give consistent analyses of the grammatical structure of sentences across many human languages.

 What does that mean?
 Suppose you’re a regular programmer but you have to deal with some open-domain human language text.
 Maybe you’re mining product descriptions or maybe you’re developing